 About Fireball Whiskey Fudge (Three Ingredients):

-It turns out that Fireball Whiskey Fudge is not only uber delish, with the perfect texture and a fantastic flavor, but it also’s super easy and takes minutes to make.
+It turns out that Fireball Whiskey Fudge is not only uber delish, with the perfect texture and a fantastic flavor, but it’s also super easy and takes minutes to make.
 The only hard part?
-It has sit before you can eat it.
+It has to sit before you can eat it.
 And that’s kind of a bummer because you’ll want it right away, lol!
 Console yourself by licking the bowl.
 Yeah, it’s that good!

-Not having any Fireball Whiskey, and eager to try this fudge myself, I cheated and made my batch with Bailey’s!
-Again, you don’t really think “Bailey’s” when you taste the fudge, but the Bailey’s, just like the Fireball Whiskey, leaves behind a subtle note.
-The Bailey’s fudge, which is actually in the pics is a little stiffer that the fireball fudge was.
-Probably because there is more alcohol in the Fireball Fudge so it set a little looser.
+Not having any Fireball Whiskey, and eager to try this fudge myself, I cheated and made my first batch with Bailey’s!
+Again, you don’t think “Bailey’s” when you taste the fudge, but the Bailey’s, just like the Fireball Whiskey, leaves behind a subtle note.
+The Bailey’s fudge, which is actually in the pics is a little stiffer than the fireball fudge was.
+Probably because there is more alcohol in the Fireball Fudge, so it sets a little looser.

 Liquor, like so many items, has “seasonal” sales.
 Liquor stores also have great sales during many holidays, but for your “fancier” items, the winter holiday sales are one of the biggest.
 If you’re the type that likes to stock up, sign up for email alerts and watch for the annual sales at the end of February, beginning of March, too.